 These findings will be published when the government, a government department or the FATF has examined money laundering prevention arrangements in a jurisdiction other than the UK and has found those arrangements to be materially deficient from relevant international and accepted standards.
-The FATF's latest (2018) Mutual Evaluation Report on the UK can be accessed here.
+The FATF's latest (2018) Mutual Evaluation Report on the UK and a follow-up report published in June 2022 can be accessed here.